I’m probably not alone in the fact that I don’t like to clean. But I do LOVE to find a new cleaner that’s really easy to use and actually works.

 vinegar: Vinegar is a great natural cleaner for the bathroom!
 It fights mold and mildew.
 It eliminates odors.
 It’s so acidic it dissolves soap scum, removes hard water spots, cut through dirt and grease.
 And it’s a great rinse agent, so it leaves you with a super shiny shower.

-Dawn Ultra: This is the main powerhouse ingredient in this trio.
-Dawn Ultra dissolves grease, dirt, and soap scum like nobody’s business.
+Sal Suds or Dawn Ultra: This is the main powerhouse ingredient in this trio.
+Sal Suds and Dawn Ultra dissolve grease, dirt, and soap scum like nobody’s business.
 It’s the workhorse that brings everything together.
 And it makes the cleaner thicker so that it clings to shower doors and walls.

 essential oils (mix of lavender, lemon, eucalyptus, and tea tree): This combination of essential oils is antifungal, so it treats and helps prevent mold & mildew.
 It’s also antibacterial, antiviral, deodorizing, and purifying.
 And it has a great fresh, clean scent!